michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 ### Virtual currency question

-At any time during 2022, did you receive, sell, exchange, or otherwise dispose of any financial interest in any virtual currency (Yes/No)?
+At any time during 2022, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset) (Yes/No)?

 ### Last year's taxes if itemized and other carryover items (new client only)

 - Please provide last year's return (federal and state)